b-jesch/tv_grab_file/readme.md

 <b>Note: Some systems require root privileges to do that above!
 There are different ways, in this example we do that with: sudo su</b>
 <p>
 Open the TVHeadend Web Interface.
 Go to config, channel/EPG, EPG grabber modules.
 Enable the grabber module "internal:XMLTV:Simple file grabber" and set the "Extra Parameter" to the absolute path that points to your XML file.
 In Case to specify a URL, you have to specify it complete with protocol, e.g. http://127.0.0.1/myepg.xml.
+For now, only http/https is allowed.
 Don't forget to save the changes.

 ![TVHeadend Screenshot](images/screenshot.png)